room-15/blog/_posts/2016-01-21-Static-code-quality-measurements-with-SonarQube-Jacoco-and-UnitTests.md

     }
 {% endhighlight %}

-Now you can just start the task `sonarComplete` and it will clean the project, assemble your flavor debug, run lint, run unit tests and jacoco and finally sonarqube to check and upload everything to the server.
+Now you can just start the task `sonarComplete` and it will clean the project, assemble your flavor debug, run lint, run unit tests and jacoco and finally SonarQube to check and upload everything to the server.

-When the task is finished, you should be able open the [sonar website](http://localhost:9000) and on the top right you see the project with the name you defined.
+When the task is finished, you should be able open the [SonarQube website](http://localhost:9000) and on the top right you see the project with the name you defined.

 ![Code Flow]({{ site.url }}/images/sonarqube.png)